 To Superintendent McNeece and members of the Itawamba County School District:

-The Itawamba County School District needs to hear from YOU:
+Let the Itawamba County School District hear from YOU:

 Superintendent Teresa McNeece

 Principal Trae Wiygul

 Let's keep those phones ringing off the hook.
 AND SEND A FAX TO (662) 862-5494.